janverschelde/PHCpack/src/doc/source/index.rst

 With each run, the current time is used to generate another seed for the random number generator, leading to different random constants in each run.
+As different random values give different random start systems, this may cause differences in the solution paths and fluctuations in the executation time.
+Another notable effect of generating a different random constant each time is that the order of the solutions in the list may differ.
+Although the same solutions should be found with each run, a solution that appears first in one run may turn out last in another run.

 With the option -0, a fixed seed is used in each run.
 This option can be combined with the blackbox solver (phc -b), e.g.: phc -b -0 or phc -0 -b.

+Since version 2.3.89, the option -0 is extended so the user may give the digits of the seed to be used.
+For example, calling phc as phc -089348224 will initialize the random number generator with the seed 89348224.
+Just calling phc as phc -0 will still result in using the same fixed seed as before in each run.

 phc -a : Solving polynomial systems equation-by-equation
 --------------------------------------------------------